Evil Horde

 Another piece of Filmation development art for the character shows a look that is much closer to the appearance of the final action feature:

 In another image from The Power and the Honor Foundation, we see Grizzlor in full color as depicted by Ted Mayer.
 He looks very close to his final toy form, except that he is holding a rather strange-looking ornate weapon.
-His face is quite a dark black/brown, which is how some version of the toy were colored, although most were produced in a lighter brown color.
+His face is quite a dark black/brown, which is how some versions of the toy were colored, although most were produced in a lighter brown color.
 In this version he has two visible, prominent fangs, a hallmark of the look of the action figure.

 Ted Mayer came up with a couple of somewhat related hairy henchmen concepts, including a mammoth/boar-like character (who has an identical pose to Grizzlor’s concept art) and a quite primitive-looking bear-like creature who, like Grizzlor, had two prominent fangs: